 The 1990s television series focussed on ten to twelve Wombles – the core seven above, plus another five regular characters and visitors:

-Other Wombles mentioned in the books and TV episodes include:
+Other Wombles mentioned in the books, short stories and TV episodes include:

 - Miss Adelaide